jotaoncode/frontend-nanodegree-mobile-portfolio/README.md

 4- Compressed images with grunt-responsive-images.

-5- I made images for the size they where consumed, and also I have done an sprite for each site, in order to avoid travelling around many times.

-6- Every site has his own js and css file, with only what is needed.

-7- By using Handlebars I added a template in the page for menu.
+8- By using Handlebars I added a template in the page for menu.
 This would helpme to see more clear problem by having a template that will work with my source code to make the html I need at once instead of adding every child.

-8- Avoided layout trashing, as in this case some properties where asked and then they change the style of things.
+9- Avoided layout trashing, as in this case some properties where asked and then they change the style of things.

-9- They where creating 200 pizzas in the background where you are seing only 35 all the time.
+10- They where creating 200 pizzas in the background where you are seing only 35 all the time.

-10- I removed the background to another container with position absolute, and animated inside them by using transformations, instead of changing left of elements.
+11- I removed the background to another container with position absolute, and animated inside them by using transformations, instead of changing left of elements.

-11- In many cases calculations / queries to DOM / and repeating code where removed, so I gained 100 lines over the original js file.
+12- In many cases calculations / queries to DOM / and repeating code where removed, so I gained 100 lines over the original js file.

 The results with pagespeed are:

 $ grunt pagespeed              juan@juan

 Running "pagespeed:prod" (pagespeed) task